 - You can use V3 and old commands together, but some combinations may give unexpected results.
 For example, if you use V3 commands to create an app with a package but it is not staged, or you use

 v3-pushto push an app but it fails to stage, the old

 Developers can supply a Procfile with their app in order to run multiple long-lived processes using a single codebase.

-To use a Procfile, include it in the root of your application directory and push your application.
+To use a Procfile, include it in the root of your app directory and push your app.

 For more information about Procfiles, see the About Procfiles section of the Production Server Configuration topic.View the source for this page in GitHub